stackbit/jamstackthemes/content/theme/jekyll-theme-retro-yellow.md

 description: "A Minimal Light theme for Jekyll with minimal CSS by Sharad Raj Singh Maurya"
 ---

-# A simple starter kit for Gridsome
+# A minimal theme for Jekyll

 A super simple theme with minimal CSS and HTML.
 You can also change the Hero color from `_config.yml` file.